The Role of a Pioneer Species in Primary Succession

 4. Facilitating the Succession Process

-Once pioneer species have changed the environment, other plants that require more nutrients and better conditions move in.
+When pioneer species have changed the environment, other plants that require more nutrients and better conditions move in.
 These new species, such as shrubs and trees, often outcompete the pioneers and take over.
-However, without the groundwork laid by pioneer species, these later arrivals would not have been able to thrive.
-This gradual shift from pioneer-dominated environments to more complex ecosystems is the essence of the primary succession stages.
+However, if the pioneer species had not prepared the ground, the subsequent species would not have been in a position to thrive.
+Hence, the succession in this primary succession stage goes from pioneer-dominated environments to more complex ecosystems step by step.

 Conclusion